NLRB will file complaint against Amazon if it doesn’t settle with fired tech workers

 If Amazon doesn’t agree to settle the case, the agency told Cunningham and Costa last week, its Seattle regional office would issue a complaint in the “next few weeks” and a trial date would likely be scheduled four to six months out.

-“It shows that we’re not only on the right side of history, but the right side of the law too,” Cunningham said.
+“It shows that we’re not only on the right side of history but the right side of the law, too,” Cunningham said.

 The New York Times first reported on the NLRB’s correspondence with the women.